Laneham: Suspected murder cases

 Draper was buried in Laneham church, after which the trustees of his will noticed property missing.
-By this time Harriet Trevor had gone home, but she was traced and her possessions searched – she had £40, an enormous sum for a servant girl.
+By this time Harriet Trevor had gone home, but she was traced and her possessions searched—she had £40, an enormous sum for a servant girl.
 A gold chain was found stitched 'inside her stays'.
 She confessed that she and Hood had robbed Draper, so Hood's cottage was searched and more property found hidden in a stocking.
 Then a witness recalled Draper's head had seemed 'soft and boggy' on one side.
 It was decided to exhume him.

-The body was dug up and placed in 'an empty tenement' near the church while the coroner's inquest – with a jury – met at the Butcher's Arms.
-Viewing the corpse was unpleasant – "the stench was awful and the colour of the face as black as that of an Indian.
+The body was dug up and placed in 'an empty tenement' near the church while the coroner's inquest—with a jury—met at the Butcher's Arms.
+Viewing the corpse was unpleasant—"the stench was awful and the colour of the face as black as that of an Indian.
 The beard had grown considerably and was covered with a kind of blue mould," The Times noted.
 The surgeon told the inquest that marks to the head could have been made with a spade or the blunt end of an axe.
 Perhaps fearing to place an accusation that could lead to the gallows against people they knew, the jury recorded a view that 'there was no satisfactory evidence as to cause of death'.
 Hood and Trevor were remarkably lucky to escape with a charge of robbery.

+In 1888 a 33-year-old single woman, Harriet Pickwell, was arrested after her baby died while at the workhouse.
+She was an unemployed domestic servant and the daughter of the Pickwells of Laneham.
+Charges were dropped after the inquest decided 'accidental suffocation' was the cause.